EricsonWillians/Lilith/README.md

-# The Jack Parsons Language
+# The Lilith Programming Language
 ### An open-source programming language written in Python.

 ```